We're updating the site for a better experience. Thanks for your patience! ♥️

 Board

-You are clearly beat.
-Just fold at the first bet.
+You clearly are beat, just fold at the first bet.

 Number of Players in the Pot